 2015 - a lot of pineapples, elegant with finesse, fine acidity and sweetness, complex and long.
 93p.

-2013 - a very strong grapefruit, apricot and honey melon flavour, an excellent match between sweetness and acidity, refinement, complexity, length and honeyed finish.
+2013 - a powerful grapefruit, apricot, and honey melon flavor, an excellent match between sweetness and acidity, refinement, complexity, length, and honeyed finish.
 Splendid effort.
 93+p.

-2005 - displayed deep and intense nose of apricots, a lot of botrytised flavours on the palate like pineapple, guava and honey melon, sublime richness, sophisticated touch and long lingering aftertaste.
+2005 - displayed intense nose of apricots, a lot of botrytised flavors on the palate like pineapple, guava, and honey melon, sublime richness, sophisticated touch, and long lingering aftertaste.
 Extraordinary stuff.
 95+p.

 In the evening, we dined at Claude Darroze in Langon restaurant and had a dinner accompanied by 1962 Mouton Rothschild (not a perfect bottle, quickly faded in the glass) 90p and a half bottle of 1958 Haut Brion (better wine than MR, quite lively and tasty).
 92p.